 Frequently Asked Questions

-Whether you have a finance or economics background, Economics is a central topic on all three levels of the CFA examinations that demands some attention to learn, notably the exchange rate segment!
+Whether you have a finance or economics background, Economics is a central topic on all 3 CFA exam levels.

-Building a good foundation in CFA Level 1 Economics is critical to improving your prospects of passing CFA Levels 2 and 3, as it pervades all other topics.
+Building a good foundation in CFA Level 1 Economics improves your prospects of passing CFA Levels 2 and 3.

-- Be flexible with your expectations: there are a lot of things that need to be clarified and discussed.
-Once you’ve grasped the concepts, you’ll notice several recurring motifs in various situations.
+- Be Flexible with your Expectations: There are a lot of concepts that need to be clarified and discussed.
+Once you’ve grasped these, you’ll notice several recurring motifs in various situations.

 - Aim to Understand the Logic: This is not a topic for memorizing.